Direct a Georgetown Faculty-Led Program

 OGE administers approximately 20 short-term faculty-led programs each year, enrolling over 300 students, and welcomes collaboration with faculty members and departments from the main undergraduate schools to enhance their courses and curriculum through intentional and innovative program development.
 For further information, please contact Gregory Spear (firstname.lastname@example.org), Assistant Director of Global Living and Learning Programs.

 Faculty wishing to develop new short-term programs must submit a proposal to the Office of Global Education using OGE’s Short-term Program Proposal Form.

 A complete proposal includes the following components: (1) Signed Cover Sheet; (2) Proposal Form; (3) Preliminary Budget.
 The deadline to submit a completed proposal for summer or for a spring semester-embedded program (for travel during Spring Break or “Maymester”) is May 1 of the previous calendar year.
-Due to disruptions to the Spring semester academic term, the deadline for Spring and Summer 2021 program proposals is extended to May 15, 2020.

 The purpose of the proposal process is to vet the quality and viability of the proposed program.
 Successful proposals will contain detailed and specific information, and demonstrate the support of the faculty member’s primary academic department and school.
 Faculty are strongly encouraged to contact the Office of Global Education to schedule a preliminary meeting to discuss conceptualization of the proposed program before submission.